chrisnoonan98675/site/xl-deploy/how-to/assign-a-satellite-to-a-host.markdown

 To assign satellites to a host in XL Deploy:

-1. Click **Repository** in XL Deploy.
-2. Double-click the host CI to which you want to assign a satellite.
+1. In the left pane, double-click the host CI to which you want to assign a satellite.
-3. Under **Advanced**, select the satellite server or satellite server group from the list.
+1. Under **Advanced**, select the satellite server or satellite server group from the drop down list.

     ![image](images/attach-a-satellite.png)